tbrisker/puppet-puppet/README.md

 With the 3.0.0 release the Foreman integration became optional.
-It will still by default install the Foreman integration when `server` is true, so if you wish to run a Puppet master without Foreman, it can be disabled by setting `server_foreman` to false.
+It will still by default install the Foreman integration when `server` is true, so if you wish to run a Puppet server without Foreman, it can be disabled by setting `server_foreman` to false.

 Requires [theforeman/foreman](https://forge.puppetlabs.com/theforeman/foreman).

 ## PuppetDB integration

-The Puppet master can be configured to export catalogs and reports to a PuppetDB instance, using the puppetlabs/puppetdb module.
-Use its `puppetdb::server` class to install the PuppetDB server and this module to configure the Puppet master to connect to PuppetDB.
+The Puppet server can be configured to export catalogs and reports to a PuppetDB instance, using the puppetlabs/puppetdb module.
+Use its `puppetdb::server` class to install the PuppetDB server and this module to configure the Puppet server to connect to PuppetDB.

 Requires [puppetlabs/puppetdb](https://forge.puppetlabs.com/puppetlabs/puppetdb)